Updated: 3 days ago

 Staying hydrated can keep the secreted fluids in the sinuses thin.
 So, it is important to take adequate water as per your body weight.
 Here is the formula to determine how many liters of water you need to drink daily to stay properly hydrated.

 Daily ideal water consumption in liters = 0.03 * body weight in kilograms

 Drinking excess water for long periods can result in heart failure.
-The chance of heart failure increases with age and in people with even mild kidney problems.
+The chance of heart failure increases with age and in people with mild kidney problems.

 5. Adequate sleep